 You aren’t alone.
 In fact, in more recent years, there has been a growing mistrust in businesses hyping themselves up.
 That is why we’ve seen such a rapid rise in marketing methods such as influencer marketing, with third party reviewers providing a more trusted opinion on a business’s offering.

-When we think ‘influencer’ we may think of online gamers with thousands of YouTube/Twitch followers or the young, rich in-crowd on Instagram.
-But fundamentally, an influencer is someone with a degree of influence over others and when it comes to business this can be anyone from a customer, supplier, or partner.
+When we think ‘influencer’, we may think of online gamers with thousands of YouTube/Twitch followers or the young, rich in-crowd on Instagram.
+But fundamentally, an influencer is someone with a degree of influence over others.
+When it comes to business, this can be anyone from a customer, supplier, or partner.
 At Small Films, we regularly deliver customer testimonial videos for our clients, helping them engage with new clients.

 There is something to be said about the level of influence that can be leveraged through video testimonials for your business.
 This is especially true when they include clients who are respected in their field.

-These respected individuals can be more powerful than the big, social media influencers.
-In these cases, potential customers will often be aware of their expertise and respect their opinion – creating an environment of real trust.
+These respected individuals can be more powerful than the big social media influencers.
+In these cases, potential customers will often be aware of their expertise and respect their opinion – creating an environment of genuine trust.

 Clients rarely have a reason to give a video testimonial beyond a genuine delight with your service or product.
 Therefore, customer testimonial videos offer a level of authenticity that is otherwise difficult to find elsewhere in marketing.